This information was last updated on June 28, 2021.

 - Click here for additional helpful information for homeowners during the COVID crisis from the federal Consumer Financial Protection Bureau.

 - For more information from CLS about mortgage foreclosure during COVID click here.

-Electric, gas, and landline companies will be allowed to resume shutoffs as of November 9th, 2020, subject to certain terms.
+Electric, gas, and landline utility companies are currently allowed to shut off service for nonpayment, subject to certain terms.
 Low-income customers at or below 300% Federal Poverty Level should be protected from gas or electric shutoff, as long as they follow certain steps.
 Please visit What to Do to Avoid Shutoff for information about avoiding gas and electric termination.

 The Philadelphia Water Department will restore water service to all delinquent customers whose water has previously been terminated.
 The restoration fee will be waived.
-Customers that have been shut off for not repairing defects in their private plumbing will still need to make the necessary repairs to have their water restored
+Customers that have been shut off for not repairing defects in their private plumbing will still need to make the necessary repairs to have their water restored.
+There will be no water shutoffs until April 2022.
+However, late payment penalties are now being charged on water bills, and referrals to collection agencies will resume August 2, 2021.

-The Philadelphia Register of Wills is closed until further notice, except for some emergencies.
-This means that most heirs may not be able to raise the estates of their loved ones.
+The Philadelphia Register of Wills is currently closed for in-person visits.
+They are scheduling online appointments.
+Some heirs will experience delays in raising the estates of their loved ones.
 Raising an estate is often necessary for heirs to change a deed out of the name of a deceased owner and assume a mortgage loan where the borrower has died.
 For questions regarding probate or estates, you can e-mail ROWonline@phila.gov or to speak to a CLS advocate, call 214-981-3700.

 If you owe property taxes, here is what you should know: